francobrida/Underpass-web/README.md

 ## About

 **UnderPass** is a decentralized electronic music agenda for the Barcelona underground scene.
-It features a unique trust-based verification system, physical attendance validation via QR/Stamps, and a qualitative feedback loop.
+Unlike traditional platforms, it relies on the community to verify events and uses a gamification loop (Stamps & Points) to ensure that only physical attendees can provide qualitative feedback ("Vibechecks").

-This repository contains the React frontend that consumes the [UnderPass API](https://github.com/francobrida/UnderPass-API).
-Built with React 19 and Vite, it provides a dynamic interface with role-based routing (Clubber, Organizer, Admin), gamification elements (stamps & points), and QR code management.
+This repository contains the React frontend that consumes the [UnderPass API](https://github.com/francobrida/UnderPass-API) engine.
+Built with React 19 and Vite, it provides a dynamic interface with role-based routing (Clubber, Organizer, Admin) and seamless QR code management for the gamification flow.

 ## 💻 Tech Stack